Network requirements

 Multi-streaming

 Cameras at remote sites should support multiple streams.
-These multiple streams ensure that a lower bandwidth stream can be used for outbound video streams from the remote sites.
+This ensures that outbound video streams from the remote sites can use a lower-bandwidth stream.
 Only a single stream is supported for managed devices.